Grace

 Because grace shows her face at random,

-with no foreshadowing, or prayer on my part,
+with no foreshadowing or prayer on my part,

 I’m terrified of her, I tell my husband on a walk,

-where we do most of our complaining.
+where we do the bulk of our complaining.

-It’s uncomfortable, to want something so unpredictable,
+It’s terrible, to want something so unpredictable -

-like she comes only when she's bored.
+it’s as if she comes only when she’s bored.

-variables beyond our control, since we quickly tire
+zillion variables beyond our control, since we quickly tire

 by a joke: “What is the Left’s favorite snack?”

-But I’m in no mood since I’ve lost a thumb
+But I’m in no mood since I’ve lost a thumb to the

-to the punchline, and my digitally-privileged husband
+punchline, and my digitally-privileged husband

 should not punch down with his five-fingered fist,

-and now I’m complaining again, angry at an Ugly Sky
+and I’m complaining again, angry at an Ugly Sky

-and such, compels married men to whistle while
+compel married men to whistle loudly while

 tuna casserole bubbles in the microwave at work.